Diversity, Equity and Inclusion

 To enhance CCDOR’s community with respect to its employees and working environment, CCDOR began three DEI workgroups during 2022.
 Each group has established leadership, membership, and goals.

-The Center for Care Delivery and Outcomes Research (CCDOR) strives to foster an inclusive work environment that honors its employees’ diverse identities, perspectives, backgrounds, values, and cultural practices.
+The Center for Care Delivery and Outcomes Research (CCDOR) strives to foster an inclusive and accessible work environment that honors its employees’ diverse identities, perspectives, backgrounds, values, and cultural practices.
 We believe that a diverse workforce enriches our research teams and the quality of our research to improve health and healthcare delivery for all.
-CCDOR is deeply committed to just treatment, equitable opportunity, and cultivating a community based on respect for everyone.
+CCDOR is deeply committed to just treatment, equitable opportunity, accessibility, and cultivating a community based on respect for everyone.

 CCDORians have also helped to spread DEI efforts beyond VA.
 Dr. Shahnaz Sultan was named the Vice Chair of the newly-created DEI Council in the Department of Medicine at the University of Minnesota.
 Along with Associate Vice Chair Dr. Cuong Pham, Dr. Sultan is helping to lead the charge to build community and promote DEI-related work within the Department of Medicine.
 Faculty and staff from each of the Divisions have been selected to serve on the Council.
 Drs.
 Sultan and Pham (along with collaborators from other departments) recently receiving funding from the Office of DEI to better understand how DEI is valued in the promotion and tenure process.
 Initial work has focused on a systematic review of the published literature to identify modifications to the Promotion and Tenure criteria as well as a review of statements from a range of medical institutions to identify best practices or innovations.